veradefi/iot-governance/docs/source/api.rst

         "items": []
     }

-   :query rel: full text search string to only return things that match the given query.
+   :query rel: full text search string to only return Catalogues that match the given query.
-   :query val: full text search string to only return things that match the given query.
+   :query val: full text search string to only return Catalogues that match the given query.
-   :query geobound-minlong: numerical value representing the minimum longitude of a bounding box allowing clients to request things within a specific geographical area.
-   :query geobound-minlat: numerical value representing the minimum latitude of a bounding box allowing clients to request things within a specific geographical area.
-   :query geobound-maxlong: numerical value representing the maximum longitude of a bounding box allowing clients to request things within a specific geographical area.
-   :query geobound-maxlat: numerical value representing the maximum latitude of a bounding box allowing clients to request things within a specific geographical area.
-   :query geo-long: numerical value representing the longitude coordinate of geographic point allowing clients to request things within a specific geographical area.
-   :query geo-lat: numerical value representing the latitude coordinate of a geographic point allowing clients to request things within a specific geographical area.
-   :query geo-radius: numerical value representing radius in meters allowing clients to request things within a specific geographical area.
-   :query sort: parameter that specifies how results are sorted.
-Permitted values are ``score`` or ``distance``.
-Default value is ``score`` meaning results are returned in order of _best_ to _worst_.
-Each value can also be negated by prefixing with a **-**, i.e. ``-distance``.
-   :query limit: numerical value indicating how many results should be returned in each response.
-Default value is 50.
-   :query starting-after: string parameter used when paginating to navigate to the next page of results.
-The value of this parameter is calculated on the server, so clients should not expect to be able to infer the value for this parameter, rather they **must** just use the *next* link returned by the server.
-   :query starting-before: string parameter used when paginating to navigate to the previous page of results.
-The value of this parameter is calculated on the server so clients should not expect to be able to infer the value of this parameter, rather they **must** just use the *previous* link returned by the server.
    :>jsonarr type: JSON API requires all resource documents to specify a type, all things return a type of ``thing``.
    :>jsonarr id: The UID of the Hypercat (PAS212:2016) IoT Device :>jsonarr attributes: A JSON object containing the attributes of the Hypercat (PAS212:2016) IoT Device described below.